DataDog/android-widget-task-issue/README.md

 ## What the correct behavior should be

-When I use `startActivityForResult` from a background service such as the [new widget configuration mechanism](https://developer.android.com/guide/topics/appwidgets/configuration), or from any other method, I should always get the same task management than if I launch from an app process, which is the one described in the output of **Step 4**.
+When I use `startActivityForResult` from a background service such as the [new widget configuration mechanism](https://developer.android.com/guide/topics/appwidgets/configuration), or from any other method, I should always get the same task management than if I launch from an app process, which is the one described in the [proper output](#proper-logcat-output).

 ## Additional question

 - `startActivity` produces the expected task management, while `startActivityForResult` does not.
-Why is that ? (see **Step 6**)
+Why is that ?
 - Is there any workaround in the meantime ?
 Ideally one that would allow to keep the `startActivityForResult` call.